MartinTomcikMT/how-to/template.md

 # 🛠️ [MANUAL NAME]

-- short summary of how to
+- short description of how to manual
+- which technology

 # 💣 [ISSUE]

-- what and how happened
+- what, when and how happened
 - if is it possible, place here screenshots

 # 🔎 [DIAGNOSTICS]